 Answer: The insured farmer who receives prevented planting on a crop does not have to report the actual yield for the year.
 Generally, prevented planting will not impact the APH yield in future years, unless a second crop is planted on prevented planting acres.

 Question: What happens if the first crop is prevented planting, but the second crop is planted?

-Answer: If the second crop is planted it MUST be insured if there was insurance for that crop elected on or before March 15, 2018.
+Answer: If the second crop is planted, it MUST be insured if there was insurance for that crop elected on or before March 15, 2019.
 The second crop must have been planted AFTER June 25 for corn and July 10 for soybeans.
-If the insured farmer plants a second crop they will still receive 35% of the indemnity for the prevented planting crop and pay only 35% of the premium.
+If the insured farmer plants a second crop they will still receive 35 percent of the indemnity for the prevented planting crop and pay only 35 percent of the premium.

 Planting a second crop on prevented planting ground affects the following year’s APH:

-- 2nd Crop – actual yields are used for APH
+- Second crop – actual yields are used for APH.

 Question: What will crop insurance adjusters need to do for prevented planting claims?